Reporting systems for associations and associations: Working together for more patient safety

-Reporting systems are not only important for individual institutions but also provide enormous added value for professional associations and networks of all kinds in the healthcare sector.
-For example, take the midwives’ professional association as an outpatient service provider in Switzerland: Through a shared reporting system, practicing midwives can exchange their experiences, identify risks early on, and thus sustainably improve the quality of their outpatient services.
+Take, for example, the Professional Association of Midwives as an outpatient service provider in Switzerland: Through a common reporting system, practicing midwives can exchange their experiences, identify risks at an early stage and thus sustainably improve the quality of their outpatient services.

-Reporting systems are not only important for individual institutions but also provide enormous added value for professional associations and networks of all kinds in the healthcare sector.
-For example, take the midwives’ professional association as an outpatient service provider in Switzerland: Through a shared reporting system, practicing midwives can exchange their experiences, identify risks early on, and thus sustainably improve the quality of their outpatient services.
+Take, for example, the Professional Association of Midwives as an outpatient service provider in Switzerland: Through a common reporting system, practicing midwives can exchange their experiences, identify risks at an early stage and thus sustainably improve the quality of their outpatient services.

-Reporting systems are not only important for individual institutions but also provide enormous added value for professional associations and networks of all kinds in the healthcare sector.
-For example, take the midwives’ professional association as an outpatient service provider in Switzerland: Through a shared reporting system, practicing midwives can exchange their experiences, identify risks early on, and thus sustainably improve the quality of their outpatient services.
+Take, for example, the Professional Association of Midwives as an outpatient service provider in Switzerland: Through a common reporting system, practicing midwives can exchange their experiences, identify risks at an early stage and thus sustainably improve the quality of their outpatient services.

-Benefits of reporting systems
+Advantages of reporting systems

 Improved patient safety